 For example, look at these related words and phrases:

 Stings is a free verse poem having 12 stanzas each of 5 lines, making a total of 60 lines of varying length.

 There is no set rhyme scheme and the meter (metre in British English) varies from line to line.

 Several poetic devices are used.
 Both alliteration and assonance create interesting sound patterns for the reader.

-When similar consonants are close together, bringing texture and interest to the sounds, as in -
+When similar consonants are close together, bringing texture and interest to the sounds, it is called alliteration.
+For example:

 comb of yellow cups